svlad-90/DLT-Message-Analyzer/md/troubleshooting/troubleshooting.md

 In general, you get this error, when dlt-viewer core is not providing to the plugin a pointer to the dlt file through the plugin's API.

 It doesn't really matter whether you have opened any dlt file or not.
-Dlt-viewer always has connection to some file:
+Dlt-viewer always has a connection to some file:
 - if you've opened the file - dlt-viewer will use it
 - if you haven't opened any file - dlt-viewer will itself implicitly create and use a temporary file

-But in case when you get the above-mentioned error, something went wrong, and file is not provided.
+But in the case when you get the above-mentioned error, something went wrong, and the file is not provided.
 Another proof of that would be an empty "Files view" of the plugin:

 ![Screenshot of the empty "files view"](./troubleshooting_empty_files_view.png)